Megaliths in Ethiopia

 Megaliths in Ethiopia are large, monumental stones, that exist in Ethiopia.

 Megalithic monuments exist in all regions of Ethiopia.
-Most of the megalith sites are located in the Southern Nation Nationalities and peoples Regional State (SNNPRS).
+Most of these sites are located in the Southern Nation Nationalities and peoples Regional State (SNNPRS).
 The major megalithic sites are found in Gedeo Zone, Gurage Zone and Sidama Zone.
 Tiya is one of the megalithic sites registered by UNESCO.
-Stele, tumuli and dolmens are the common megalithic monuments found in Ethiopia.
+Stelae, tumuli and dolmens are the common megalithic monuments found in Ethiopia.

 Megalith is a Greek word meaning big stone.
 The term megaliths first coined by Algernon Herbert in 1849.
 The Concise Oxford Dictionary of Archaeology (2003) describes megaliths as a general term applied to monuments of Neolithic and early Bronze Age in northwest Europe.
 It is used for tombs and standing stones, forming circles Dolmen, Alignment and Menhir.
 Megaliths are large stone structures built without mortar.

 The existence of stelae, dolmens, tumuli, stone pillar and stone circle/ stone have been reported from North Africa and West Africa East Africa.
 Megalithic tradition was one of the common practices in most part of Africa.
 The megaliths have direct or indirect related to ritual activities.
 The ritual activities conducted by the Bodi peoples in the Omo Valley, southern Ethiopia, can be mentioned as a good example.
 The Bodi are one of the pastoral peoples who perform ritual activities related to stone platform.
 It would have a socioeconomic role among the people who practice of such activities.
-There are different arguments about the evolutionary origin of religions.
-One of the theories of evolutionary origin of religions is based on the neocortex size.
-According to this argument human social complexity is related to brain size.
-Human brain evolved through time, and religion is assumed to be part of this process.
-But recent studies show that some hominin could have religious behaviors.
-Another theory of evolutionary origin of religions is based on theory of mind.
-Theory of mind is related to imagination.
-Imagination is the mental ability to produce images, thoughts, and feelings.
-The human perception and feeling might have connected to various things.
-Human imagination might evolve through time.
-The ritual concept among human might not easy to analyze.
-Because religion believes to be supernatural.